AdamWestbrook/adamwestbrook.github.io/_posts/2018-07-19-throwback-thursday-vlogging.md

 The only thing I had going for me was a [blog](http://adamwestbrook.wordpress.com) I was writing about the future of journalism.
 So with the new year, and it's plethora of predictions lists, approaching I decided it would be a good piece of #content.

-**The story**

-To do a predictions list wasn't new but I don't remember anyone else doing it in video at the time.
+**The story**: to do a predictions list wasn't new but I don't remember anyone else doing it in video at the time.

 I had a tiny HD camera - the now defunct Kodak Zi8, which even had an input for an external microphone - and a white wall in my tiny bedroom.

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/8181085?title=0&byline=0&portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

-**Looking back**

-Yes, I know: *that hair*.
+**Looking back**: yes, I know: *that hair*.
 Well, all I can say is it hasn't improved that much since.

 As you can probably imagine, I cringe watching this.
 But this series wouldn't be much good if I only looked at the work I was proud of.